 Chicken Soup with Butter Dumplings

-Tonight was a very rainy night, a night that was meant to be spent at home.
-I decided to make my fall back on Chicken Soup using some of the chicken stock.
-I sauteed some carrots, celery, onions and garlic with a little olive oil and then I added it to the chicken stock.
-I had saved the meat from the stock making and added it as well.
-While I let this simmer for about an hour, I tossed around the idea of adding rice or barley but then I remembered dumplings.
 I have a recipe I normally use, while they are good, they are not great.
 So tonight I decided to try the Butter Dumpling recipe in the Mark Bittman cookbook, How to Cook Everything.
-The difference between the two recipes was that his calls for butter, grated onion and some stock added into the dumpling mixture.
-This little morsels of sinful buttery goodness were a great addition to my basic chicken soup.
+The difference between the two recipes was that his calls for butter, grated onion, and some stock added into the dumpling mixture.
+These little morsels of sinful buttery goodness were a great addition to my basic chicken soup.
 Flavorful.
 Buttery (even left a nice layer of butter in the soup).
 Light and slightly eggy.
 We have definitely found our new favorite dumpling recipe!

-6 cups of homemade chicken stock
+6 cups (you can use store bought as well) homemade chicken stock

 1/2 yellow onion diced